PRP or Platelet Rich Plasma

 There are other treatment options that have their place.
 Our doctors engage with cutting edge clinics to develop and implement new protocols that they consider safe and effective.

-Interesting articles & resources by one of our colleagues Dr. Joseph Purita.
+Here are interesting articles & resources by one of our colleagues Dr. Joseph Purita.

 If you feel you may be a candidate for Platelet Rich Plasma (PRP) or Stem Cell Therapy, fill out this form today and a member of our team will be in touch!